Find a Qualified Attorney Near You

 Criminal punishments, also established by statutory law, vary by the severity of the crime.
 Minor offenses may only be punishable by a fine or a short term of probation.
 Violent felonies could result in years in prison, life sentences, or even the death penalty, depending on the circumstances and the jurisdiction.

 The Sixth Amendment of the U.S. Constitution guarantees all criminal defendants the right to be represented by an attorney.
-In cases where a defendant may face prison or jail time, the U.S. Constitution requires the state to provide the defendant with legal representation if they cannot afford it.
+When a defendant faces prison or jail time, the U.S. Constitution requires the state to provide legal representation if the defendant cannot afford it.
 In lesser cases, such as traffic tickets, defendants have the right to an attorney but must pay for one themselves.

 Criminal proceedings can be extremely complex, especially when involving multiple charges and multiple defendants.
 Anytime you are charged with a crime, especially a felony, legal representation is a wise choice.

 If you are facing criminal charges, you should seek legal counsel as soon as possible to protect your rights, understand the possible outcomes, and build your best defense.
-Many attorneys have years of experience in criminal court and can help you better understand your criminal case.
+Many attorneys have years of experience in criminal court and can help you better understand your criminal case and potential defenses.

 - Charge: A formal allegation of criminal wrongdoing